RixGem/ProgressPath/DAILY_QUOTES_CRON.md

 The cron job runs automatically every day at **00:00 UTC (midnight)**.

 **What it does:**
-1. Generates 30 new quotes using OpenRouter AI
+1. Generates 30 new multilingual quotes using OpenRouter AI
 2. Deletes previous day's quotes from database
 3. Inserts new quotes with today's date
 4. Logs execution details